next up previous

 Students will be expected to develop programs to implement low-level algorithms commonly found in animation packages as well as use commercial animation tools to design and produce small to moderate sized animations.
 Both individual and group projects will be included.

-Text: The primary text for the course is Computer Animation: Algorithms and Techniques, by Rick Parent.
+Text: The primary text for the course is Computer Animation: Algorithms and Techniques, by Rick Parent (Second Edition).
 Optional texts on 3D Studio may be purchased if desired.
-Reasonable choices include 3DS Max 8 Bible by Kelly Murdock and 3DS Max 5 for Dummies by Shamms Mortier.
+Reasonable choices include 3DS Max 11 Bible by Kelly Murdock and Mastering Autodesk 3DS Max Design 2011 by Mark Gerhard and Jeffrey Harper.
 Supplemental texts will be placed on reserve in the library which may assist you in understanding some of the more difficult concepts.

-Facilities: Most assignments can be performed using the same platform you used for your CS4731 assignments (using C++/OpenGL).
-If you took CS4731 a while back and used some other language/package (such as libsx or Java), you may do your assignments in those languages, but you may get less support from the TA.
-3DS Max assignments may be performed using the PCs in the IMGD Lab (AK 120D) or on any machine running a recent release of 3D Studio Max.
+Facilities: Most assignments can be performed using the same platform you used for your CS4731 assignments (C++/OpenGL or Java).
+You can use either your version of the rendering pipeline or the functions within OpenGL or Java 3D.
+3DS Max assignments may be performed using the PCs in the IMGD Lab (FL 222) or on any machine running a recent release of 3D Studio Max.

 Grade Policy: 50% exams, 50% assignments, although low grades early in the term may be forgiven in cases where students are performing very well at the end of the course.
 You must obtain a passing grade for both the exam portion and project portion.